Kitten Killer Virus: Essential Info to Keep Your Cat Safe

 • Fever and dehydration

 Symptoms can show up fast, in 3-7 days after exposure.
 The illness’s severity depends on the cat’s age, health, and immune system.
-Kittens and older cats are more at risk and may get sicker.
+Kittens and adult felines face a higher risk and may experience more severe health issues.

 SymptomDescription